 Leaving the camp and going south the lake is narrow for the first half and then opens up a little wider for the second half with a few less islands in the second half.
 It is still manageable on windy days.
 About little less than half way down the lake, about 7 miles from the camp after winding around pretty little islands and some unique shoreline you enter the narrows where the Wathaman River comes in from Spalding and Greenbush lakes.
 There is some serious Pike habitat in this area as well as in many of the bays around Reilly.
 You can travel for about a mile in this area before you actually get to where the river enters the lake.
 The Wathaman River is about 15 to 20 feet deep by about 60 – 70 feet wide.
 It is a fairly fast current for a river with depth.
 Take your boat up this river and see where it will take you.

 At the very extreme south end of the lake the Oliver River comes in winding down from Oliver Lake.
-You take your boat and weasel it in through the narrows almost a mile and you come to the Reilly Lake falls.
-It is said at the base of the rapids the Walleye there don’t even wait for your hook to hit the bottom.
+You take your boat and weasel it in through the narrows almost a mile and you come to the Reilly Lake falls where Walleye and Pike are waiting for you.
 This coupled with the sheer beauty of the place makes for some excited fishing.

 Back to the north side of the lake when you’re standing on the dock to your left approximately half a mile is where the Wathaman River exits Reilly Lake for Reindeer Lake.
 The river divides in two around a good sized island, a giant rock looks like it was placed by itself at the entrance to the left side of the outlet, great walleye fishing right there.
 You can wind down the river with nice rock outcroppings and only a mile and a half downstream you enter Vermillion Bay on Reindeer Lake.
 Reindeer Lake is a world class Pike and Lake Trout fishery and Vermillion Bay is known for its giant Pike since it was discovered in the late 1950’s.
 Vermillion Bay is also known for great Walleye fishing.
 A good spot is right where you enter the bay on the Wathaman River.
 This bay is approximately 14 miles long.
 It has its share of islands as well as hidden Pike bays just waiting to be explored.